Flying Dog University

 - Sunday, October 7 12 pm, 3 pm

 - Sunday, November 4 12 pm, 3 pm

 - Sunday, December 2 12 pm, 3 pm

 A prerequisite to this tour is a standard tour of Flying Dog Brewery or general knowledge of the brewing process.
 (Head over here to make a reservation for our public brewery tour.)

 Want to get back to basics?
 Begin your journey with a three-week exploration of how beer is made, how we experience beer and how beer interacts with food.
 Flying Dog University’s core curriculum classes are held in our brewery classroom:

-- Beer 201: Essentials of the Craft Beer Revolution – NEW DATES COMING SOON – An in-depth look at how advanced brewing processes, like dry hopping and using unique ingredients, affect the end beer.
+- Beer 201: Essentials of the Craft Beer Revolution – Thursday, July 26 – An in-depth look at how advanced brewing processes, like dry hopping and using unique ingredients, affect the end beer.

-- Beer 301: Sensory Overload – NEW DATES COMING SOON – A breakdown of how beer interacts with food by comparing beer and wine and reviewing tips on pairing beer with food, storing and aging beer and cooking with beer.
+- Beer 301: Sensory Overload – Thursday, August 16 – A breakdown of how beer interacts with food by comparing beer and wine and reviewing tips on pairing beer with food, storing and aging beer and cooking with beer.

 All About Malt – Friday, June 29

 Flying Dog University has partnered up with Briess Malt & Ingredients to explain why brewers call malt the soul of beer.
 During the class, we will go into detail on growing and harvesting grains, malting, adjuncts, amylase.
 You will learn how malts contribute to the flavor in beer through a guided tasting of malty beers.